thestippe/thestippe.github.io/_drafts/statistics/categories.md

 ![The PPC for the multivariate normal model](/docs/assets/images/statistics/categories/ppc_car.webp)

-Also the PPC looks quite good except for few outliers.
+The PPC looks quite good too, except for few outliers.
 These should be carefully investigated by considering a more robust model or by changing the model structure and including additional covariates.
 Since this goes beyond the scope of this post, however, we will leave the reader deal with this problem.